 My friend and I walked down a trail at the end of the afternoon, mindful that this day soon would slip from the present into memory.
 We had spent the last several hours on the side of a hill looking more often out at the Adirondacks in the distance, than at the near landscape where we whiled away.

 In retrospect this was fitting since most of our recollections, all of our shared stories at least, had settled years ago between the rise of those mountains and the fall of their valleys.
-And here we were, older and perhaps better though » Continue Reading.
+And here we were, older and perhaps better though surely in other » Continue Reading.

 Something has had men heading for the interior, long before Henry David Thoreau publicly declared “I am leaving the city more and more, and withdrawing into the wilderness.”
 And as men of a certain tradition in 19th century America began to make their private pilgrimages public through written and artistic records, their excursions and revelations became canonized.